Blog

 How We Built Baseline Maps from a Frustrated Fishing Weekend

-The origin story of Baseline Maps — what we couldn't find in any existing outdoor app, what we shipped first, and how a fishing tool became a four-mode platform.
+The origin story of Baseline Maps — what we couldn't find in any existing outdoor app, what we shipped first, and how a fishing tool became a three-mode platform.

 By Baseline Maps Team · May 25, 2026